Terwox/terwox.github.io/README.md

 Senior UX Researcher

 * Duties: Usability
-    * Supported designs for web and mobile interfaces for Accredo, a pharmacy delivering complex medications to members.
+    * Researched designs for web and mobile interfaces for Accredo, a pharmacy delivering complex medications to members.
     * Served as the eye-tracking expert, helped setup the labotory, trained researchers, and established testing procedures.
 * Data science
     * Updated personas using large-scale surveys with latent profile analysis.